containers/podman/docs/tutorials/basic_networking.md

 It seems once people master the basics of containers, networking is one of the first aspects they begin experimenting with.
 And in regards to networking, it takes very little experimentation before ending up on the deep end of the pool.
-The following guide shows the most common network setups for Podman rootfull and rootless containers.
+The following guide shows the most common network setups for Podman rootful and rootless containers.
 Each setup is supported with an example.

-## Differences between rootfull and rootless container networking
+## Differences between rootful and rootless container networking

 One of the guiding factors on networking for containers with Podman is going to be whether or not the container is run by a root user or not.
 This is because unprivileged users cannot create networking interfaces on the host.
-Therefore, with rootfull containers, the default networking mode is to use the Container Network Interface (CNI) plugins and specifically the bridge plugin.
+Therefore, with rootful containers, the default networking mode is to use the Container Network Interface (CNI) plugins and specifically the bridge plugin.
 For rootless, the default network mode is slirp4netns.
 Because of the limited privileges, slirp4netns lacks some of